Overshooting/Data/README.md

 Calculator - currently only calculates standard deviation of a DataSet

-UnitConverter - Unit conversion tool for DataPoints, currently only includes standard metric conversions
+UnitConverter - Unit conversion tool for DataPoints, currently only includes metric and imperial unit conversions

 Graph - Extremely undeveloped graphing tool that will eventually allow you to graph complex datasets with custom parameters